Geogouz/ARLCL-Optimizer/README.md

 - RSS-based ranging using Bluetooth Low Energy signals [BLE] (model's units are in meters)
 - Time-based ranging using Ultra-Wideband signals [UWB] (model's units are in centimeters)

 We provide also two localization implementations based on Mass Springs (*MS_Localization.py*) and Maximum Likelihood - Particle Swarm Optimization (*ML-PSO_Localization.py*) that were used as baselines with ARLCL.
-The dependencies are mentioned in *requirements.txt*.
+Their dependencies are mentioned in *requirements.txt*.

 ## Ranging Database